dhstechclub/codedecatur.org/src/courses/python/creating-a-basic-calculator-in-python-with-tkinter.md

     # ['text'] returns the widget's text attribute
     # I could've used numberPad[x][y], but I wanted to use as much Tkinter syntax as possible

-'Notice the lambda function.
+# Notice the lambda function.
-Tkinter doesn't like when you map commands that take arguments to buttons.
+# Tkinter doesn't like when you map commands that take arguments to buttons.
 The lambda function is a workaround.

-Lambda functions are pretty cool.
-If you\'ve never seen one before, you should definitely look into them.
+# Lambda functions are pretty cool.
+If you've never seen one before, you should definitely look into them.

-The x=i, y=j in the lambda function is necessary because Python\'s variables are what's known as "late binding."
+# The x=i, y=j in the lambda function is necessary because Python's variables are what's known as "late binding."

-That is, the variables i and j remain variables within the command parameter until the for-loop finishes.
-Without the x=i, y=j, every button\'s command would append the last button\'s text attribute.'
+# That is, the variables i and j remain variables within the command parameter until the for-loop finishes.
+Without the x=i, y=j, every button's command would append the last button's text attribute.
 ```
 Another function we need is the one to clear whatever's in the **output** widget.
 The clear button will use this function, and it's quite simple.
 So simple, in fact, you should try to make it yourself (though I've got code you can reference at the end of the article).